 Show All Answers

-In order to obtain a building permit, building plans and site plans must be submitted to the City and reviewed by the building inspector for compliance with the 2012 IRC building codes and the City zoning regulations.
+Building plans and site plans must be submitted to the City and reviewed by the Building Official for compliance with the 2012 IRC building codes and the City zoning regulations.
 All applicable fees must be paid.
-For more information, contact the Building Division at City Hall, 101 E Kansas, 3rd floor or by phone at 816-439-4534 or you may contact us by email at firstname.lastname@example.org.
+For more information, contact the Building Division at City Hall, 101 E. Kansas St., 3rd floor, by phone at 816-439-4534 or you may contact us by email at firstname.lastname@example.org.

-A building permit is required only for fences located in the front yard must have written consent from all abutting property owners, including those directly across the street.
+No building permit is required; however, a fence in the front yard must have written consent from all abutting property owners, including those directly across the street.
 Please submit this to the Planning & Zoning Division in City Hall on the third floor, or at firstname.lastname@example.org.
 Additionally, the fence must be constructed so that it does not impede into the established site triangle if it is on a corner lot.
 Fences may be erected up to side and rear property lines without a permit as long as city construction, height, and material standards are respected.
 A Certificate of Appropriateness is required in historic districts.
 View our Fence Summary Guide for more information.

+Yes.
 Lawn irrigation systems are required to be permitted through the Building Division, and the installer must be a licensed contractor.
 If sprinkler heads are located in the right-of-way (the first 11 feet from the back of the curb) then a right-of-way permit will also be required.
-All Applications (PDF) can be obtained on the 3rd floor of City Hall at 101 E Kansas Street or by email at email@example.com.
+All Applications (PDF) can be obtained on the 3rd floor of City Hall at 101 E Kansas Street or by email.

-Permits are required for decks that are over 30” above grade or attached to the building or structure in the City of Liberty.
-In order to apply for the permit, 1 must fill out an Application (PDF) as well as submit 1 plot plan and 1 set of building plans.
+Permits are required for decks that are over 30” above grade and/or decks that are attached to the building or structure.
+In order to apply for this permit, please fill out an Application (PDF) as well as submit one plot plan and one set of building plans.
 For questions regarding the plot plan or setback requirements, please contact the City Planner at 816-439-4543.
 For questions regarding the building permit or building codes, please contact the Building Division at 816-439-4534.